basher-rardon/Ardunio/README.md

 # Ardunio
-Code regard my Ardunio projects
+Code regarding my Ardunio projects
+The sketches here will go from the most basic elements to the full build of a home automation system